aschneer/BashBible/git/git_reference.md

 # List all commits and IDs
 git log

+# Find a specific commit
+git log 3a5ceg01 # abbreviated hash
+git log 4c5g1g91d891f2d691ee13a9d9096c3ecfc0fb0f # full hash

+# See git log history between two commits,
+# exclusive of the older one, inclusive of
+# the newer one.
+git log [older commit]..[newer commit] git log 3a5ceg01..a5c36e7g

 # Check your changes line-by-line with diff:
 	# Checks last commit against unstaged changes.
 	# If you do `git add .`, diff will show no changes.